(Kaurna name: Parawa)

 107 kilometres from Adelaide

-Cape Jervis is the departure point for the daily car and passenger ferry service to Kangaroo Island, where you can embark on a 45 minute journey across Backstairs Passage that reveals the rugged and spectacular coastline of this part of the Fleurieu Peninsula.
+Cape Jervis is the gateway and departure point for the ferry services to Kangaroo Island.
+Here you can embark on a 45 minute journey across Backstairs Passage that reveals the rugged and spectacular coastline of this part of the Fleurieu Peninsula.

 This is a popular base for fishermen, with good boat, jetty and beach fishing, as well as various boating services available – even fresh fish for those without time or inclination to catch their own.
 There are also several local operators that provide fishing charters and boat cruises along the coast.